adabee94/jeka/docs/reference-guide/execution-engine-setup.md

 !!! note
     _Jeka_ organization provides a [plugin](https://plugins.jetbrains.com/plugin/13489-jeka/) for IntelliJ in order to make the following tasks useless.

-    Here, we'll focus only on how to do it using command line only.
+    Here, we'll focus on how to do it using command line only.

-There are two ways of using _jeka_ : by installing _Jeka_ itself or by using a project already containing the _Jeka_ wrapper.
+There are two ways of using _jeka_ : by installing _Jeka_ itself, or by using a project already containing the _Jeka_ wrapper.

 ## Install Jeka Distribution

 !!! note
     It is not required to install _Jeka_ distribution to use it.
 If you fetch a project already holding a wrapper, using `jekaw` would be enough.
-    Nevertheless, if you want to create project from scractch, it will be required.
+    Nevertheless, if you want to create project from scratch, it will be required.

-* Download the latest release from [here](https://search.maven.org/search?q=g:%22dev.jeka%22%20AND%20a:%22jeka-core%22) and unpack the _distrib.zip_ wherever you want on your machine.
+* Download the latest release [here](https://search.maven.org/search?q=g:%22dev.jeka%22%20AND%20a:%22jeka-core%22)
+  and unpack the _distrib.zip_ wherever you want on your machine.
 We'll refer to this directory as [JEKA HOME].
 * Add [JEKA HOME] to your _PATH_ environment variable.
 * Now, you can use `jeka` command from everywhere.

 ## Projects with Jeka Wrapper

-For working on a project already holding a Jeka wrapper, there is no need to install Jeka :
+To work on a project already holding a Jeka wrapper, there is no need to install Jeka :

 * Fetch the project from its remote repository
 * Use `jekaw` command from project root path.